plone/cookieplone-templates/project_classic/{{ cookiecutter.__folder_name }}/devops/README.md

 ### Plone Site Creation

-If deploying for the first time, the frontend containers might not be `healthy` due to the absence of a configured Plone site on the backend.
 Create a new site with:

 ```shell
 make stack-create-site